-The documented human/finch relationship goes back to the 1360s, when pet Java Sparrows were kept by China’s 1st Ming Dynasty.
-The west was less quick off the mark, but five hundred years ago the first Canaries were brought to Europe by Spanish sailors; and in the last 100 years these trailblazers have been joined by many other pet finches, notably the Zebra finch.
+The first documented human/finch relationship goes way back to the 1360s, when pet Java Sparrows were kept by China’s first Ming dynasty.
+The west was slightly slower to join in with the love for finches, but around five hundred years ago the first canaries were brought to Europe by Spanish sailors; and over the course of the last 100 years these little canaries have been joined by many other pet finches, notably the Zebra Finch.

-The Canary, then, is the true pioneer amongst modern cage-birds.
-Originally a rather nondescript green-yellow, it sang its way into the heart of European towns and villages in the 16th and 17th centuries.
-Other cage birds came and went with the fashions of the times, but the love of Canaries has never waned.
+The Canary is the true pioneer amongst modern cage-birds.
+Originally a rather dull looking greenish-yellow, this little bird sang it’s way into the heart of European towns and villages in the 16th and 17th centuries.
+Other cage birds came and went with the fashions of the times, but our love for the Canary has never waned.

-The kickstart for the arrival of other popular pet finch species was given, ironically, not by a finch but by a small Australian parrot - the Budgerigar.
-The import of pet Budgies from Australia began in the mid-19th century, and bird importers were soon drawn to some of the budgie’s fellow Aussie avians - notably another small parrot, the Cockatiel, but also the Zebra Finch, Gouldian Finch and Double-barred Finch.
+Funnily enough, the kickstart for the arrival of other popular pet finch species was given not by a finch, but by a small australian parrot - the Budgerigar.
+Imports of pet budgerigars from Australia began in the mid-19th century, and bird importers were soon to start bringing over some of the budgerigars fellow avian cousins, most notably another small parrot, the cockatiel, but also the Zebra Finch, Gouldian Finch and Double-barred Finch.

 Other major players in the finch pet market include the Bengalese Finch and Java Sparrow (which has been kept as a pet in eastern countries for many centuries).
 As their names suggest, these are not from Australia; but all five of these birds are members of the same family - the Estrildid finches.
 You will find many other pet finches available for purchase, but these six - the Canary plus the five Estrildid finches - are the ones from which the present popularity of the finch as a pet bird has grown.